 How do I accept an offer of admission?

 When you receive an offer from a university, they will send you an acceptance letter with all the information you need on how to accept, and what steps to take next.
-Read the letter carefully and contact the university or an advisor if you have any questions.
+Read the letter carefully and contact the university or counselor if you have any questions.

 What should I do if I receive multiple offers of admission?